A strict Planet Care

 The Environmental Management System (“EMS”) is the instrument used by the Company to identify, assess and address the major environmental issues and improve its performance.
 The ISO 14001 is a voluntary international standard that indicates how to develop an effective EMS, requiring the Company to make a written representation to the public setting out its environmental objectives and targets.

 The aim of the EMS is to:

-- Deploy specific responsibilities, as full environmental compliance is ensured through the appropriate conduct of all staff.
+- Distribute specific responsibilities, as the whole environmental compliance derives from the appropriate behavior of all employees.

 This commitment is expressed by:

 - A structured approach to setting environmental objectives and identifying the tools needed to achieve them;

 - Manufacturing safe to use products that can be recycled or disposed of;

 - Assistance to customers on the safe use of the products;